 Raise your hand if you’ve ever been working outside with a tool and got distracted.
 The metal tool ends up on the ground or propped against the house, only to be rained on before you get back to your job.
 Now you have a rusty tool to deal with on top of your project.
 What about shaving tools that are meant to get wet?
 Will a safety razor rust?

 Most modern and even some antique razors are plated in rust-resistant materials, such as nickel or zinc.
-If your razor does start to rust, it’s because the razor was left wet for too long or the blades themselves are made of low chromium stainless steel.
-To prevent rust, wash and dry your razor thoroughly after each use and store it in a dry place.
+If your razor does start to rust, it’s because the razor was left wet for too long or the blades themselves are made of low-chromium stainless steel.
+To prevent rust, wash and dry your razor thoroughly after each use, and store it in a dry place.

 Keep reading to learn how to prevent rust and extend your razor’s longevity.

-Can a safety razor develop rust?
+Will a safety razor rust?

 These materials are meant to prevent or mitigate rust development for as long as possible.
 Some antique razors are still around because of their durability, but they may still rust if not cared for properly.

 Wondering if it’s safe to use a rusty razor?
-Check out this article for the answer!

 Most stainless steel blades have a chromium-based coating applied to maintain the hardness and resistance of the blade itself.
 A non-stick coat is applied to reduce friction, and the blade is submerged in oil to further prevent corrosion.